 To show something’s effect, it is useful first to note how things were beforehand.
-So we can show the consequences of change for being by taking the argument against its existence as a baseline, and showing what alterations Aristotle needs to make to ontology to solve the impasse about genesis.
-The argument was first formulated by Parmenides, and then refined, notably by Melissus and Zeno, but in Phys.
+So we can show the consequences of change for being by taking the argument against its existence as a baseline, and showing what alterations Aristotle needs to make to ontology to solve the impasse.
+The argument against change was first formulated by Parmenides, and then refined, notably by Melissus and Zeno, but in Phys.
 I, Aristotle does not distinguish them.
-Instead, he engages the argument in the form in which it had come down to him, and points out what changes are necessary.
+Instead, he engages the argument in the form in which it had come down to him.
 It is sufficient for our purposes to take this as the baseline position.
-Aristotle agrees with what he takes to be the core of the argument against change, and he presents his principal interventions—making non-being specific, introducing the idea that beings have different compatible aspects, and arguing for the existence of underlying material—as corrections to a set of decisions made by his predecessors.
-This means that we can get precise about the consequences of change by using the ancients’ position as a foil.
+Aristotle agrees with what he takes to be the core of the argument against change, and he presents his principal interventions—making non-being specific, distinguishing compatible aspects, and arguing for the existence of underlying material—as corrections to a set of decisions made by his predecessors.
+Following Aristotle’s own approach lets us get precise about the consequences of change by using the ancients’ position as a foil.

 Aristotle agrees with the ancients, first, in the claim that nothing is a mixture of being and non-being: “there is no violation here of the principle claiming that everything either is or is not” (Phys.
 I.8 191b28).23 Change, then, will be neither a synthesis nor a fusion nor a compound of being and non-being.
 Second, Aristotle agrees with the claim that what comes to be must come either out of what is or out of what is not (Phys.
 I.8 191b34–35).
 Third, he agrees that “nothing comes to be simply out of what is not” and that there is no coming-to-be simply out of what is (Phys.
 I.8 191b13, 18–19).24

-The only remaining path is to qualify the statement that nothing simply comes to be directly from nothing at all, or directly from being considered as a whole, or, put otherwise, to argue that change is composite.
-By distinguishing between different senses of being, being ceases to be simple or general, and is broken up into specific aspects.
+The only remaining path is to qualify the claims that nothing simply comes to be directly from nothing at all, or from being considered as a whole.Put otherwise, the strategy is to argue that change is composite.
+By distinguishing between different coinciding elements of changing things, being and non-being cease to be simple or general, and are broken up into specific aspects.
 If being is specific in the right ways, it will be agile enough to find its way through the gaps in the impasse.

 The Problem of Simplicity